jjvanzon/JJs-Reference-Architecture/apis.md

 We passed the `SqlConnection` and `SqlTransaction` to it.

-Then you can call a method that executes the SQL:
+Then you can call a method that executes the `SQL`:

 ```cs
 sqlExecutor.ExecuteNonQuery(SqlEnum.Ingredient_UpdateName, new { id, name });
 ```

 The method names are similar to what you might be used to using `SqlCommand`.
-You pass SQL parameters along with the `SqlExecutor` as an anonymous type:
+You pass `SQL` parameters along with the `SqlExecutor` as an anonymous type:

 ```cs
 new { id, name }
 ```

-The name and type of the variables `id` and `name` correspond to the parameters of the SQL.
+The name and type of the variables `id` and `name` correspond to the parameters of the `SQL`.
 You do not need to use an anonymous type.
 You can use any object.
-As long as its properties correspond to the SQL parameters, they are applied correctly:
+As long as its properties correspond to the `SQL` parameters, they are applied correctly:

 ```cs
 var ingredient = new IngredientDto